6859-sp21/final-project-fatal-shooting-by-us-police/README.md

 # Development Process Overview
 The main responsibility is divided as following, but everyone is responsible for crossing checking and updating each other's section when there are cross-references and interactions between different sections.
-* Rui Wang: UI/UX Design, Grid Map, Line Chart, Boxplot Interaction, Matrix Chart, Navigation Dots, Cover Page, Footnote, Scroller Interaction
+* Rui Wang: UI/UX Design, Grid Map and Line Chart for death rate by race, Bar Charts for armed status, Circle Chart Interaction, Matrix Chart, Page Navigation, Cover Page, End Page, Scroller Interaction
 * Jiahui Tang: Calendar Heatmap Page, Geomap, Interaction between Gepmap and Matrix Chart, Sticky Sliding Bar and its Interactions, Interactive Timeline Page for Protests Progress
 * Silin Zou: Boxplot, Scrolling Analysis, EDA charts, and Interaction between EDA and Sliding Bar, Circle Chart and animations for Racial Disparity